Laser Hair Removal

 - Avoid UV exposure 7 days prior to your treatment.

 - Clients who are sunburned or tanned must wait 2 weeks before being treated to avoid additional skin damage.

 - Avoid sunless tanning products 7 days prior to your treatment.
 It is recommended that you exfoliate the area to remove any residual color.

 - If applicable, apply numbing cream 30 to 40 minutes prior to your treatment.
 All products must be completely removed prior to treatment.

-- Clients should come to appointments with clean skin in the area to be treated.
-All clients who are treating any part of their face or neck will be required to cleanse their entire face in the clinic before coming to your appointment.
+- All clients who are treating any part of their face or neck will be required to cleanse their entire face in the clinic before coming to your appointment.

 - Avoid chemical peels and other laser procedures in the area to be treated for 2 weeks prior and two weeks after your laser treatment.

 - Avoid all alpha hydroxy and beta hydroxyl products (AHA/BHA), hydroquinone, retinol/retinoid, Tazorac, and Differin for 7 days before treatment.

 - Clients with any abnormal lesions, moles, or spots on the area to be treated must be cleared by a medical practitioner prior to treatment.

 - Clients must stop waxing, tweezing, and chemical epilation 3 weeks prior to treatment.

 - If you are prone to cold sores, it is highly recommended to take an anti-viral medication (such as Valtrex) prior to your treatment.
 All clients with active cold sores will not be treated.